EnzoBnl/enzobnl/FP.md

   override def [...] = this.deltaTable.[...]
 }
 ```
+- Delegation pattern, in OOP and DataFrame
 This would be a mess.
-This would also This can also be impossible to implement if
+Cleaner approach is simple

+Actually it's impossible since
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDU0MjIwMjMsLTg0MTk4MjY5OF19
+eyJoaXN0b3J5IjpbMTU2MTExMzk2OSwtODQxOTgyNjk4XX0=
 -->